TheOdinProject/css-exercises/CONTRIBUTING.md

 * Duplicate: This issue/PR already exists and should not be worked on or reviewed
 * Enhancement: Involves a new feature or enhancement request
 * Good First Issue: Good for beginner contributors
-* Hacktoberfest: This issue is a good Hacktoberfest participation
+* Hacktoberfest: This issue/PR is a good Hacktoberfest participation
 * Maintainer Only: This issue is available only to maintainers

 ## How to Contribute